Pausing or deactivating your store

 Deactivate your store

-You can deactivate your store by cancelling your subscription and deactivating your Shopify store.
+You can deactivate your store by canceling your subscription and deactivating your Shopify store.

 If you're on a free trial and you haven't chosen a pricing plan yet, then you don't need to take any action to deactivate your account.
 You can't pause your store during the free trial.

 If you want to deactivate your store, but can't remember your email or password, then you can recover your Shopify login details.

 For more help with pausing or deactivating your store, contact Shopify Support.

 - If you have received funding through Shopify Capital, then pausing your store will affect your remaining Capital advances.
 For more information, contact Shopify Support.

 - The Pause and Build plan isn't available to Shopify Plus stores.